Tafara-N/alx-interview/0x09-island_perimeter/README.md

 GeeksforGeeks Articles:
 Python Multi-dimensional Arrays (/rltoken/IYcYmeVlCfF-F7Szn1fzfQ): A guide to working with 2D arrays in Python effectively.
-TutorialsPoint:
- Weight: 1

-

-(/)
+- **TutorialsPoint:**

-Python Lists (/rltoken/TZ8UtQaRxN5cFf8c1TB-rw): Explains how to create, access, and manipulate lists in Python, which is essential for working with a grid.
+    - [Python Lists](https://www.tutorialspoint.com/python/python_lists.htm): Explains how to create, access, and manipulate lists in Python, which is essential for working with a grid.

 - **YouTube Tutorials:**

     - [Python 2D arrays and lists](https://www.youtube.com/watch?v=aNzepGawwCI)